 No matter how your course takes shape, you’ll want to have it tagged as community-engaged learning.
 If you meet the criteria, contact the registrar in your college or school to ask about course tagging.

 - Check the list of community-engaged learning courses at Cornell to see what’s currently offered.

 - Watch the six modules (about 20 minutes each) in the Designing and Delivering a Service-Learning Course video series from the UMass Dartmouth Leduc Center.

 - Review Six Models for Service-Learning to see which approach is right for you, your students and your community partners.

 - Filter and browse engaged course syllabi in the Campus Compact database.

-- See university policies for awarding credit if you’re asking students to complete community-engaged over the summer or winter break.
+- See university policies for awarding credit if you’re asking students to complete community-engaged learning over the summer or winter break.

 You may also be interested in: